ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 ## Benchmarking leapfrog and U7-based HMC
-In [this paper](https://arxiv.org/abs/2007.05308) Jun Hao Hue et al. benchmark the performance of the leapfrog and $U_7$ against various classical and quantum systems, but are not concerned with their use in HMC.
+In [this paper](https://arxiv.org/abs/2007.05308), Jun Hao Hue *et al.* benchmark the performance of the leapfrog and $U_7$ against various classical and quantum systems, but are not concerned with their use in HMC.

 To compare the performance of the leapfrog and U7 integration schemes in the context of HMC, we plug above implementations into HMC and sample from two different probability distributions.